bmeck/io.js/doc/api/esm.md

 ### HTTP is limited to loopback addresses

-`http:` is vulnerable to man in the middle attacks and is not allowed to be used for addresses outside of the IPv4 address 127.0.0.1 and the IPv6 address ::1 .
+`http:` is vulnerable to man-in-the-middle attacks and is not allowed to be used for addresses outside of the IPv4 address 127.0.0.1 and the IPv6 address ::1.
 Support for `http:` is intended to be used for local development.

 ### Authentication is never sent to the destination server.